This content is outdated and currently under review for accuracy. For the latest up-to-date product information please visit godaddy.com

 Thanks to a small business website, prospective customers can find you, learn about your products and services, see your office hours or retail locations, get your email address and phone number, download menus and prices… and in some cases, buy products that you deliver electronically or through the mail.
-To build that website, you’ll need to find experts in website development, such as a freelance web developer or even a larger web design company.
+To build that website, you’ll need to find experts in website development, such as a freelance web developer or a company that offers web design services – like GoDaddy.

 How do websites work?
 What should you look for in a freelance developer or website development company?
 Let’s tackle those questions.